csanting/Swiss-Train-Travel-2025/README.md

 # Swiss-Train-Travel-2025
-Quick overview of Swiss train travel options (based on my experiences only).
+Quick overview of Swiss (and selected other EU contry) train travel options (based on my experiences only).

 ## Travel Within Switzerland